Soal dan Jawaban Toefl

 (B) How long does it take for (C) most abundant

-lichens to establish (D) most vigorous
+lichens to establish (D)

 themselves?